How the government monitors imports into the UK.

 Certificates of Free Sale (CFS)

 Certificates of Free Sale are also issued by ILB to exporters.
-This is increasingly a requirement – mainly for goods that come into contact with humans such as cosmetics - in countries that by comparison do not have such stringent product safety standards and enforcement as the EU.
+This is increasingly necessary – mainly for goods that come into contact with humans such as cosmetics - in countries that by comparison do not have such stringent product safety standards and enforcement as the EU.
 CFS declarations effectively confirm that the goods listed meet the UK/EU’s high safety standards as they are being sold in the EU single market.

 - Defra issues CFS for goods that come into contact with animals (veterinary medicines for example)